gburgyan/go-ctxdep/Readme.md

 }
 ```

-Even though in the production code path the user is filled in with a generator, the testing code can easily inject new test data using the direct injection technique.
+Even though in the production code path the user is filled in with a generator, the testing code can easily add new test data using the direct dependency technique.

 Additionally, even if the production code uses a generator to fulfil the requested object, a test can just as easily use a direct dependency for that object.

 ### Access to a service facade

 Another common use case is to have a service facade that is typically accessed by a global package.
-By moving the facade to the dependency context we can inject a test version of it as long as it's implements the same interface
+By moving the facade to the dependency context we can use a test version of it as long as it's implements the same interface:

 ```Go
 type Stuff struct {}